 Because video is becoming such an integral part of digital marketing, we want to dive into the differences and benefits of video hosting platforms to help you decide which might be best for your business.

-As stated earlier, 80 percent of web traffic is predicted to come from video in 2019, so why not turn it up a notch and transform your boring client presentations into captivating video presentations?
+Why not turn it up a notch and transform your boring client presentations into captivating video presentations?
 Stay ahead of the curve by creating personalized video with custom details such as the viewer’s name, company, email, and more.
 Vidyard’s Interactive Events includes elements within video such as forms, dropdowns, and product listings.

 If your main priority is ROI, Vidyard’s tools make it simple to communicate with viewers and convert them into customers with couple clicks.
 Because Vidyard provides an enormous amount of features, pricing and plans are based on your specific needs and the Vidyard team will work with you to figure out a custom plan with a monthly subscription.